- Would you like to strengthen your understanding of foreign languages?

 The course is an introduction to Classical Studies.
 It will deal with the history of the discipline as well as its subject matter and methods: Students will be introduced to classical philology and the various branches of Classical Studies, such as the history, literature, and philosophy of classical antiquity.
 The course will, moreover, address issues concerning the use of sources, methodology, and conventions in Classics.
 Students will be introduced to major resources.
 Knowledge of the classical languages is not required.

-Languages and Cultures II.
-Making Sense of Culture (MOM201G, MOM202G)
+Languages and Cultures II: Intellectual and Linguistic History (MOM201G, MOM202G)

-Focusing on culture and linguistics, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.
+Focusing on culture, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.

-You will train your hermeneutical skills on short narratives, photographs and various characteristics of language, with help from selected readings in literary theory, cultural studies, visual culture(s) and linguistics.
+You will train your hermeneutical skills on short narratives and images, with help from selected readings in literary theory, cultural studies and visual culture(s), and engage in historical contextualization,

-The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build interpretative communities.
+The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build an interpretative community.

-Languages and Cultures II.
-Making Sense of Culture (MOM201G, MOM202G)
+Languages and Cultures II: Intellectual and Linguistic History (MOM201G, MOM202G)

-Focusing on culture and linguistics, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.
+Focusing on culture, this course aims to give you the analytical tools you need as a student and citizen to critically interpret texts, visual culture and language.

-You will train your hermeneutical skills on short narratives, photographs and various characteristics of language, with help from selected readings in literary theory, cultural studies, visual culture(s) and linguistics.
+You will train your hermeneutical skills on short narratives and images, with help from selected readings in literary theory, cultural studies and visual culture(s), and engage in historical contextualization

-The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build interpretative communities.
+The emphasis in the class will be on critical thinking and group discussion, allowing you to share your analytical discoveries with your fellow students and build an interpretative community.

 Latin II: A Selection of Latin Texts (KLM201G)